coryodaniel/talks/beam-n-k8s/slides/presentation.md

 ---

-^ K8s and the BEAM are very different systems, so its a little odd to compare.

-^ But you can see there are a lot of areas where the BEAM doesnt have an out of the box solution
+^ When we look at the features that the BEAM lacks here, we can see that Kubernetes can really put the wind in your sails.

+^ So the easy aanswer is of course: <consultant hat>, yes, they are better together

+^ but...

 | Feature                                   | Kubernetes                                            |              Beam or Erlang/OTP              |
 | ----------------------------------------- | :---------------------------------------------------- | :------------------------------------------: |